Town vs. Village vs. Hamlet on Long Island

-On Long Island, places are commonly described as towns, villages, or hamlets – but these labels do not mean the same thing, and they carry very different legal, governmental, and tax implications.
-The confusion is widespread because mailing addresses, ZIP codes, and community names often do not reflect how a place is legally organized.
+Across Long Island – especially in Nassau and Suffolk County – places are commonly described as towns, villages, or hamlets.
+These labels do not mean the same thing, and they can carry very different legal, governmental, and tax implications.
+The confusion is common because mailing addresses, ZIP codes, and familiar community names often do not match how a place is legally organized.

-This page explains the difference between towns, villages, and hamlets on Long Island, how each is governed, and why understanding the distinction matters for residents, homeowners, and businesses.
+This page explains the difference between towns, villages, and hamlets on Long Island, how each is governed, and why the distinction matters for residents, homebuyers, businesses, and anyone trying to understand local services or property taxes.

 The Core Difference at a Glance

-- Hamlets are unincorporated communities with no local government
+- Hamlets are unincorporated communities with no separate municipal government

-Each plays a very different role in how services are provided and taxes are collected.
+Each plays a different role in how services are delivered, how local rules are enforced, and how taxes may be structured.

 Towns on Long Island

-Towns are the main unit of local government on Long Island.
+Towns are the main layer of local government for most of Long Island’s communities outside incorporated villages.

 What a Town Is